Precautions for extracting DNA from paper cups.

 2. The peculiarities of prenatal parentage testing

-• Sample from the mother: prenatal paternity testing usually involves extracting foetal DNA from the mother’s blood.
-This foetal DNA is then compared with the DNA of the potential father taken from a paper cup.
+• Sample from the mother: prenatal paternity testing usually involves extracting fetal DNA from the mother’s blood.
+This fetal DNA is then compared with the DNA of the potential father taken from a paper cup.

 • Accuracy and reliability: a very high degree of accuracy is required for identification.
 If DNA collected from paper cups is degraded or mixed with other DNA, false results may be produced.